joren485/blog/_posts/2022-09-18-github-pages-domain-takeover.md

 This means that the recommended setup is not required.
 For example, we can set up subdomains using `A` records, or use reverse proxies (such as Cloudflare).

 The verification doesn't even need to succeed for GitHub to start recognizing the domain.
-For example, I added a domain `asdf.example.com` to a repository with a file `foo` in it.
+Let's say we added a domain `asdf.example.com` to a repository with a file `foo` in it.
 As no `A` or `CNAME` record exist for `asdf.example.com`, it does not pass the verification.
 But GitHub does recognize it:
 ```Shell
 $ curl -H "Host: asdf.example.com" octocat.github.io/foo
 bar